 - Use large ABC cards.
 Lay them out across the floor.
 Have your child walk along and say the letters.
-After awhile, have your child hide while you remove one or more cards.
+After a while, have your child hide while you remove one or more cards.
 Have the child put the letters where they belong.
 Mix all the cards up and have him put them all in ABC order.
-Let him look at an alphabet strip if needed. (suggested by Nancy B. via Facebook)
+Let him look at an alphabet strip if needed.
+(Recommended by Nancy B. via Facebook)

-- Find a printable file folder game like this one. (suggested by Tanisha, via Facebook)
+- Find a printable file folder game like this one.
+(Recommended by Tanisha, via Facebook)

-- Have your kids look up new words in the dictionary to practice their alphabetizing skills. (suggested by Jessica B. via blog comment)
+- Have your kids look up new words in the dictionary to practice their alphabetizing skills.
+(Recommended by Jessica B. via blog comment)